prafulitankar/java-real-time-project/README.md

-#  This Repository is design to implement the CICD Process on Docker Container
+#  This Repository is design to implement the CICD Process on Docker Container.
    ### Note : This repository is under process which needs some improvement
 ###  1. CICD Process includes the tools integration like GitHub , Jenkins , Nexus , Sonarqube , DockerHub , Docker
 ###  2. Installation of tools comes under tools-installation branch.